xitu/gold-miner/article/2021/using-web-workers-to-speed-up-javascript-applications.md

 # Using Web Workers to Speed-Up JavaScript Applications

-#### How to run JavaScript in multiple threads

 ![](https://cdn-images-1.medium.com/max/5760/1*dc6I4-IzvGDNryL2KpZX-Q.png)

 Web Workers are a method of instructing the browser to run large, time-consuming tasks in the background.
 Its ability to spawn new threads allows you to prioritize work and address the blocking behavior in single-threaded languages like JavaScript.

 But do we really need multi-threaded JavaScript?
 To answer that, let’s understand where single-threaded JavaScript hit its limits.

----

 ## Limitation with Single-Threaded JavaScript

 Modern web applications demand more from the browsers.
 Some of these tasks are long-running that can cause the user interface to freeze for few seconds.
 By all means, it’s bad for the end-user experience.

 To give you a better understanding, I have created a sample application to simulate it in the browser.
-Here the `Start_Animation `****button will move the bicycles forward while the `Run_Calculation` button calculates the prime number sequence that demands more CPU.
+Here the `Start_Animation `button will move the bicycles forward while the `Run_Calculation` button calculates the prime number sequence that demands more CPU.

 ```JavaScript
 const prime = (num) => {
   for (let i = 0; i <= num; i++) {
     let flag = 0;